Hvass-Labs/swarmops/README.md

-SwarmOps - Heuristic optimization for Python.
+SwarmOps - Heuristic Optimization for Python.
 =============================================

 SwarmOps for Python implements the following heuristic optimizers which do not